 (3) Nothing in this regulation prevents a person from consenting to being served with or given a document in a manner other than in accordance with this regulation.

-[Regulation 92 amended in Gazette 14 Dec 2007 p.
+[Regulation 92 amended: Gazette 14 Dec 2007 p.
 6242.]

 Division 4 — Service by email or fax